snigi-gupta/DogDogGo/README.md

 # DogDogGo - Information Retrieval Project 4
 This project is aimed at creating a tweet search engine.
 The goal of the project is to successfully crawl tweets from twitter, index them and then create a graphic user interface allowing a user to search tweets.
 Furthermore, the project contributes in analyzing the corpus informing the user about the impact of the tweets in the twitter sphere.</br>

+You can find the Demo of this application here https://www.youtube.com/watch?v=hruluDxwTU8

   Platform            | Tech-Stack
 -------------         | -------------
 Front-End             | ReacJS and Reduc, CSS, HTML